FOSSonTop/crave/getting-started/setting-up-the-project.md

 ---
-order: 3
+order: 4
 ---

-# Getting Started
-## Setting Up The Project
+# Setting Up The Project

 1. First use list to check the available projects: